Skip to content

 default_time(time,"Asia/Shanghai")

-To easily see which node outputs the logs, write code to print the node server name along with the logs.
-The node IP comes from the HOST_IP environment variable, and the node server name comes from the HOST_NAME environment variable.
-Complete project: datakit-springboot-demo.
+For convenience in checking which node outputs the logs, the code writes logs by printing out the node server name, where the node IP comes from the HOST_IP environment variable, and the node server name comes from the HOST_NAME environment variable.
+Complete project datakit-springboot-demo.

 image